github/VisualStudio/docs/contributing/reviewing-a-pull-request-in-visual-studio.md

 ## Comparing files

 To compare the contents of a file in the pull request with its content on the target branch, double click a file in the **Changed Files** tree.
 This will open the Visual Studio diff viewer.
+If the pull request has been checked out, the right hand pane will be editable.

 ![image](images/pr-diff-files.png)